The Passions (British band): Debut album

+Second album

 The next single, "Skin Deep", produced by Nigel Gray, was issued on 2 July 1981.
 "Skin Deep" and the previous two A-sides ("The Swimmer" and "I'm in Love with a German Film Star") were included, along with several brand new recordings, on the band's second album, Thirty Thousand Feet Over China, released on 18 September 1981.

 Timperley left the band in Verona, Italy, in December 1981, during the Italian leg of their prophetically named "Tour Till We Crack" tour, as a result of "serious political differences".

 The next single, "Africa Mine", released on 8 January 1982, was recorded by the remaining members prior to a line-up change.
 The guitar part was played by their producer, Peter Wilson.
 Gogan explained the situation: "It's the same old story.
 Some bands play together for 10 years and it's all very wonderful and imaginative.
 More often, though, you reach a point where you've done all you can do and you want to change.
 Whenever we've reached that point someone has always left and brought us a step further on.
 Any band playing their own songs to the public has a duty to change and keep being imaginative all the time".
-The Canadian band, Go Four 3, released a cover of the song on their 1987 album, Six Friends.
+The Canadian band Go Four 3 released a cover of the song on their 1987 album, Six Friends.

+Third album

 Kevin Armstrong, previously with Local Heroes SW9 and a contributor to Thomas Dolby's debut album, joined The Passions in 1982.
 The group also added a keyboard player, Jeff Smith, best known for his past work with Lene Lovich.
 Armstrong and Smith took part in the recording of the band's third album, Sanctuary, produced by Mick Glossop.
 The first single from that album was "Jump for Joy", which was released on 5 May 1982, followed by the album and the "Sanctuary" single on 18 September 1982.

 Stephen Wright, previously in the band Bim, then replaced Armstrong.
-The band toured Europe and the US, and appeared on The Old Grey Whistle Test on BBC 2 and on Whatever You Want on Channel 4 from which two live songs can be seen on YouTube.
+The band toured Europe and the US, and appeared on The Old Grey Whistle Test on BBC 2 and on Whatever You Want on Channel 4, from which two live songs can be seen on YouTube.

+Dissolution and reissues

 The Passions dissolved for good in the middle of 1983, after playing their last show at London's Marquee Club that August.

 A compilation album, Passion Plays, was issued by Polydor on vinyl in 1985 and CD in 1995.
-"I'm in Love with a German Film Star", was re-released as a download in December 2006, and Thirty Thousand Feet Over China was reissued on CD with five bonus tracks on Cherry Red Records on 21 July 2008.
+"I'm in Love with a German Film Star" was re-released as a download in December 2006, and Thirty Thousand Feet Over China was reissued on CD with five bonus tracks on Cherry Red Records on 21 July 2008.

-Michael and Miranda was reissued on CD with three bonus tracks on Cherry Red Records in November 2015.
+Michael & Miranda was reissued on CD with three bonus tracks on Cherry Red Records in November 2015.

 Sanctuary was reissued on CD with nine bonus tracks on Rubellan Remasters in November 2019.